awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-getting-started-instance-profile.md

 If you already use other Systems Manager capabilities, such as Run Command or Parameter Store, an instance profile with the required permissions for Session Manager might already be attached to your instances\.
 If an instance profile that contains the AWS\-managed policy **AmazonEC2RoleforSSM** is already attached to your instances, the permissions for Session Manager are already provided\.

-However, if you have never used any AWS Systems Manager capabilities before, or if you have created a custom policy for your instance profile, do one of the following to allow Session Manager actions to be performed on your instances:
+However, the **AmazonEC2RoleforSSM** provides a broad set of permissions for Systems Manager operations\.
+Many of these permissions are not required for using Session Manager\.
+If you want to restrict the instance permission, or if you have created a custom policy for your instance profile, do one of the following to allow Session Manager actions to be performed on your instances:
-+ **Create and use a new instance profile with permissions for all Systems Manager actions**

-  To create an IAM instance profile for Systems Manager managed instances that uses an AWS\-supplied default policy granting all Systems Manager permissions, follow the steps in [Create an Instance Profile for Systems Manager](sysman-configuring-access-role.md)\.
 + **Embed permissions for Session Manager actions in a custom instance profile**

   To add permissions for Session Manager actions to an existing IAM instance profile that does not rely on the AWS\-provided default policy **AmazonEC2RoleforSSM**, follow the steps in [Adding Session Manager Permissions to an Existing Instance Profile](getting-started-add-permissions-to-existing-profile.md)\.
 + **Create a custom IAM instance profile with Session Manager permissions only**

   To create an IAM instance profile that contains permissions only for Session Manager actions, follow the steps in [Create a Custom IAM Instance Profile for Session Manager](getting-started-create-iam-instance-profile.md)\.
++ **Create and use a new instance profile with permissions for all Systems Manager actions**

+  To create an IAM instance profile for Systems Manager managed instances that uses an AWS\-supplied default policy granting all Systems Manager permissions, follow the steps in [Create an Instance Profile for Systems Manager](sysman-configuring-access-role.md)\.

 **Note**
 You can attach an IAM instance profile to an Amazon EC2 instance as you launch it or to a previously launched instance\.
 For more information, see [Instance Profiles](https://docs.aws.amazon.com/IAM/latest/UserGuide/roles-usingrole-instanceprofile.html)\.